 Is there a noticeable difference between 100% carbon and fiberglass backed carbon?

 Full carbon is also stronger than the carbon/fiberglass option, which can in certain instances make it more challenging to install as it doesn't flex very easily.
-These parts are also thinner than the OEM and carbon with fiberglass parts and may require spacers, washers or grommets during initial installation.
+These parts are also thinner than the OEM and/or carbon with fiberglass parts, and may occasionally require spacers, washers or grommets during initial installation.

 Our "Carbon Options" tab on our Home page provides photos comparing both products.